 - 42 percent of revenue is generated from browse abandonment campaigns (that’s the most exciting one!)

-- What browse abandonment is
+- What is browse abandonment?

-- The difference between browse abandonment and cart abandonment
+- The difference between browse abandonment and cart abandonment emails

 - Browse abandonment email best practices

-- Browse abandonment templates
+- Browse abandonment templates we love

 - How to start collecting browse abandonment contacts